Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-Our terminating algorithm assumes that all processes know the number of leaders $\ell\geq 1$ and the dynamic disconnectivity $T$.
-Again, this is justified by \cref{t:knowL} and \cref{o:timeimposs}.
+Our terminating algorithm assumes that all agents know the number of leaders $\ell\geq 1$ and the dynamic disconnectivity $\tau$ (but no knowledge of $n$ is assumed).
+Again, this is justified by \cref{t:knowL} and \cref{o:timeimposs2}.

-\begin{theorem} There is an algorithm that computes $F_{GC}$ in all $T$-interval-disconnected anonymous networks with $\ell\geq 1$ leaders and terminates in at most $(\ell^2+\ell+1)Tn$ rounds, assuming that $\ell$ and $T$ are known to all processes, but assuming no knowledge of $n$. \end{theorem} \begin{proof} Due to \cref{p:time}, since $T$ is known and appears as a factor in the claimed running time, we can assume that $T=1$ without loss of generality.
-Also, note that determining $n$ is enough to compute $F_{GC}$.
-Indeed, if a process determines $n$ at round~$t'$, it can wait until round~$\max\{t',2Tn\}$ and run the algorithm in \cref{t:multileadstab}, which is guaranteed to give the correct output by that time.
+\begin{theorem} For every $\tau\geq 1$ and $\ell\geq 1$, there is an algorithm that computes the Input Multiset function $F_{IM}$ on all networks in $\bigcup_{n\geq \ell} \mathcal N^{\tau}_{n,\ell}$ and terminates in at most $\tau((\ell^2+\ell+1)(n-1)+1)$ rounds. \end{theorem} \begin{proof} Due to \cref{p:time}, since $\tau$ is known and appears as a factor in the claimed running time, we can assume that $\tau=1$ without loss of generality.
+Also, note that determining $n$ is enough to compute $F_{IM}$.
+Indeed, if an agent determines $n$ at round~$t'$, it can wait until round~$\max\{t',\tau(2n-2)\}$ and run the algorithm in \cref{t:multileadstab}, which is guaranteed to give the correct output by that time.

-In order to determine $n$ assuming that $T=1$, we run the algorithm in \cref{l:algorithm2} with input $(\mathcal V, \ell)$.
-We will prove that this algorithm returns a positive integer (as opposed to ``Unknown'') within $(\ell^2+\ell+1)n$ rounds, and the returned number is indeed the correct size of the system $n$.
+In order to determine $n$ assuming that $\tau=1$, we let each agent run the algorithm in \cref{l:algorithm2} with input $(\mathcal V, \ell)$, where $\mathcal V$ is the vista of the agent at the current round $t'$.
+We will prove that this algorithm returns a positive integer (as opposed to \texttt{"Unknown"}) within $(\ell^2+\ell+1)(n-1)+1$ rounds, and the returned number is indeed the correct size of the system $n$.

 \lstset{style=mystyle}